 The appetite for better privacy is widespread and growing.
 If you narrow the Google search results to just English, global searches for email services that protect privacy are up 41 percent.
 This is likely because countries like the US have a poor record protecting privacy.

 The country that registered the highest increase (at least in our study) was Lithuania.
 Google searches for privacy-focused Gmail alternatives are up 172 percent among Lithuanians.
-Their proximity to Russia, which has a history of hacking its infrastructure, might explain Lithuanians’ interest in private email.
+Their proximity to Russia, which has a history of hacking its infrastructure(new window), might explain Lithuanians’ interest in private email(new window).

 These national issues help explain part of the uptick, but there are also powerful cultural trends pushing more people around the world to take back their digital privacy.